 Mental Health in the Working World

-Research into human-computer interaction in the office is concerned in particular with the user-friendly design of interactive systems and their human-machine interfaces.
-A higher-level field is human-machine interaction.
-This is concerned with similar questions, but generalises the human interaction partner as a machine.
+Research into human-computer interaction at the office is concerned in particular with the user-friendly design of interactive systems and their human-machine interfaces.
+A superordinate field is the human-machine interaction which is concerned with similar questions, but generalises the human interaction partner as a machine.

-Two important aspects of human-computer interaction in the office are ergonomics and the usability of software and hardware.
-The ergonomic design of work systems is aimed among other thing at optimising the stress caused by work, avoiding negative effects and supporting alleviating effects.
-Usability describes the extent to which software or hardware can be utilised in a concrete context by specific users in order achieve specific targets effectively, efficiently and satisfactorily.
+Two important aspects of human-computer interaction at the office are ergonomics and the usability of software and hardware.
+The ergonomic design of work systems is aimed, among other things, at optimising the strain caused by work, avoiding negative effects and supporting alleviating effects.
+Usability describes the extent to which software or hardware can be utilised in a concrete context by specific users in order to achieve specific targets effectively, efficiently and satisfactorily.

-A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge on human-computer interaction.
-It focusses here on the appropriate design in the office and considers the latest study situation on ergonomics and the usability of software and hardware, and of input and output devices.
-In addition, the effects on motivation, job satisfaction and performance are made the subject of discussion.
+A scoping review by the Federal Institute for Occupational Safety and Health (BAuA) summarises the state of scientific knowledge on human-computer interaction.
+It focusses on the appropriate design at the office and considers the latest studies on ergonomics and the usability of software and hardware, and of input and output devices.
+In addition, the effects on motivation, job satisfaction and performance are discussed.
 The scoping review's main focus is on studies on design aspects.
-These are shown in summary and statements on design are generated.
-The review also reveals gaps in the research.
+These are summarised and statements on design are generated.
+The review also reveals research gaps.